stride3d/stride-docs/en/manual/scenes/entities/transform/types-of-rotation.md

 * 🟥 Difficult to understand
 * 🟥 Not readable

 **Quaternions** are what is used by Stride during runtime.
-They are meant to be used indirectly using utility methods.
+They can be controlled indirectly using utility methods.